 We've identified five core principles to help CISOs break down silos across departments and lines of business; integrate the right mix of OEMs, vendors, partners and trusted advisors; and work peer-to-peer across the broader security community to share knowledge and harden attack surfaces.
 This framework is designed for security leaders across industries to make our world more secure, all together.

+Cybersecurity can no longer be a task relegated to the realm of IT.
 Today, protecting your data, assets and applications requires a foundational shift: Putting cybersecurity at the intersection of everything and embracing it as a core element of organizational strategy, culture and growth.

-Cybersecurity can no longer be a task relegated to the realm of IT; instead, security must be treated as a vital component of your organization's DNA, spanning virtually every facet of business.
-Within human resources, marketing, business lines, boards and senior leadership, every employee has a critical role to play.
+In this environment, security must span virtually every facet of business — and CISOs must lead the charge.
+Every employee has a critical role to play within human resources, marketing, business lines, boards and senior leadership.
 Security training can help staff members recognize and avoid sophisticated social engineering and phishing attempts, while incident response playbooks and tabletop exercises ensure each department knows the specific actions to take in case of a breach.

 Principle 2: Gain clarity on the assets and threats that matter most